TritonDataCenter/sdc-cloudapi/docs/index.md

-Sets the given role tags to the provided resource path. `resource_path` can be the path to any of the CloudAPI resources described in this document: account, keys, users, roles, policies, user's ssh keys, datacenters, images, packages, machines, analytics, instrumentations, firewall rules and networks.
+Sets the given role tags to the provided resource path. `resource_path` can be the path to any of the CloudAPI resources described in this document: account, keys, users, roles, policies, user's ssh keys, datacenters, images, packages, instances, analytics, instrumentations, firewall rules and networks.

-For each of these you can set role tags either for an individual resource or for the whole group; i.e., you can set role tags for all the machines using:
+For each of these you can set role tags either for an individual resource or for the whole group; i.e., you can set role tags for all the instances using:

     PUT /:account/machines

-or just for a given machine using
+or just for a given instance using

-    PUT /:account/machines/:machine_id
+    PUT /:account/machines/:instance_id

 ### Inputs